wang-zijie/wang-zijie.github.io/_pages/about.md

 News
 ======

-* March 2024: One paper accepted to NAACL 2024 findings.
+* March 2024: Our paper titled **Interpreting Answers to Yes-No Questions in Dialogues from Multiple Domains** has been accepted to NAACL 2024 findings. [arxiv link](https://arxiv.org/abs/2404.16262)
-* October 2023: One paper accepted to EMNLP 2023 findings. [link](https://aclanthology.org/2023.findings-emnlp.146/)
+* October 2023: One paper accepted to EMNLP 2023 findings. [paper link](https://aclanthology.org/2023.findings-emnlp.146/)